calliope-project/euro-calliope/docs/workflow/troubleshooting.md

 Running the workflow on the machine of your choice may turn out to be not as easy as you or we would hope.
 We often see issues with reproducing the necessary conda execution environments and with unsuitable local configuration.
 Do not worry:
-Running into these problems is completely normal and in many cases a solution is easy to reach.
+running into these problems is completely normal and in many cases a solution is easy to reach.
 Here are some steps we advise you to go through:

-1. Read through our frequency asked questions below.
+1. Read through our frequently asked questions below.
 2. If you did not find an answer to your question, check [Snakemake's documentation](https://snakemake.readthedocs.io/en/v6.1.1/).
 3. If you still did not find an answer to your question, [open an issue](https://github.com/calliope-project/euro-calliope/issues/new/choose) on our issue tracker.